jcksnvllxr80/weather-station/README.md

 - add ability to take asynchronous requests over network via REST so that local nagios can query weather status
 - fix intermittent connect to AP on boot
-- add some of the json data to the config
-- add api key encrypted to the config
-- add station ID to the config
-- fill out message and send to weather underground
 - add finished image to this readme

 ## Weather Vane voltage values and direction table